benhoyt/symplate/README.md

 to a list of blog entries with the `url`, `title`, and `html_body` attributes, and you're away:

+    renderer = symplate.Renderer()
-    output = symplate.render('blog', entries, title="Ben's Blog")
+    output = renderer.render('blog', entries, title="Ben's Blog")

-Calling `symplate.render()` directly uses the default `symplate.Renderer()` instance.
-You may well want to use your own to specify a different template or output directory, or to turn on checking of template file mtimes for debugging.
+You can customize the Renderer to specify a different output directory, or to turn on checking of template file mtimes for debugging.
 For example:

     renderer = symplate.Renderer(output_dir='out', check_mtime=DEBUG)